suhaskamath2712/E0261_P11/documentation/Calcite_Doc.md

 ## EXPLAIN Plan Retrieval

 `convertRelNodetoJSONQueryPlan` renders SQL using `PostgresqlSqlDialect` and calls `GetQueryPlans` to obtain a cleaned JSON plan.
 Any `SQLException` is caught, a brief error is logged to `System.err`, and `null` is returned to allow graceful degradation.

+`CalciteUtil.jsonPlanToRelNode` performs the inverse direction for comparison purposes: given a cleaned PostgreSQL EXPLAIN JSON plan (as produced by `GetQueryPlans`), it builds an approximate logical `RelNode` that captures scan and join structure while intentionally ignoring predicates and physical details.
 ## Configuration Notes

 - PostgreSQL JDBC and other runtime parameters: edit `src/main/resources/config.properties`.
 The runtime reads DB connection details, schema name, and SQL file paths via `com.ac.iisc.FileIO` so you do not need to modify Java source files to change these values.